SwanX1/A0C2020/README.md

 # Swan's Advent of Code!

-===

-To get the first part of the challenge, just run the command with the parameter `old`:
+To get the first part of the challenges, run the script with the --old parameter:
+_Applicable to days 1 and 2._
 ```
-$ node Day1/index.js
-$ node Day1/index.js old
+$ node . --old
 ```